TheMonk2121/ai-dev-tasks/dspy-rag-system/README.md

 # Access at: http://localhost:5000
 # Features: File upload, RAG queries, real-time updates, system monitoring
+# Production monitoring: /api/monitoring for system metrics and security events
+# Health checks: /health and /ready endpoints for Kubernetes deployment
 ```

 ## **🔧 Your Tech Stack: How It All Works Together**